Module Catalogue 2025/26

 The graphical abstract tests students' capacity to extract key ideas from papers and to adapt key textual and visual elements into an easily interpreted graphic.

-Seminar sessions by the core lecturers will provide good opportunities for formative assessment and feedback.
+Workshops by the core lecturers will provide good opportunities for formative assessment and feedback.
+Students have the opportunity to receive formative feedback on their presentations as they develop them during timetabled workshops.

 Timetable